jnand/cortland-guide/pages/install.md

 When prompted to create your account, use your **Level I** password, without a hint.

-* uncheck, "Allow my Apple ID to reset this password"
+!> Uncheck, "Allow my Apple ID to reset this password"

 ![User account](images/create-new-account.png)